open-component-model/ocm/docs/reference/ocm_create_componentarchive.md

 - tgz
 The default format is <code>directory</code>.

-It the option <code>--scheme</code> is given, the given component descriptor format is used/generated.
+If the option <code>--scheme</code> is given, the specified component descriptor format is used/generated.
 The following schema versions are supported:

   - <code>ocm.software/v3alpha1</code>: